saramiotto/dncs-lab/README.md

 ## Network Schema
 ![alt text here](https://github.com/calorechiara/dncs-lab/blob/master/network_img/Network_Schema.jpeg)
 ## Vagrant file
-The commands that we have used to run the creation of the VMs are included in the shell script under the name of "vagrant up".
+The commands that we have used to configure the network  are included in the shell script, one for each device implemented.
+They start running when the Virtual Machines are created by launching the "vagrant up" command.
+They are all included in the so-called "Vagrantfile".
-The reason why we have decided to use this range of addresses was to accomplish the requirement that stated that we had to remain as much generic as possible.
+The reason why we have decided to use this range of addresses was to accomplish the requirement that stated that we had to create routes as much generic as possible.
 We have also modified the Vagrantfile, in order to insert the specific path for every device that we had.
-To conclude, we have enlarged Host-C's memory, from 256 MB to 512 MB.
-That choice was made because that specific host runs the Docker image.
-Otherwise, we wouldn't have been able to pull and run the Docker image itself.
+To conclude, we have enlarged Host-C's memory, from 256 MB to 512 MB modifying he option vb.memory.
+That choice was taken because that specific host runs the Docker image (dustnic82/nginx-test).
+With 256 MB of memory we wouldn't have been able to pull and run the Docker image itself.

     config.vm.define "host-c" do |hostc|
     hostc.vm.box = "ubuntu/bionic64"
     hostc.vm.hostname = "host-c"